 This chart shows a downward projection for our load.
 Load refers to energy consumption.
-Our system average load is projected to decline at a rate of approximately 0.44% per year, reflecting planned conservation measures.
+Our system average load is projected to decline at a rate of approximately 0.40% per year, reflecting planned conservation measures.

-This chart shows a downward trend in the value for each MWh sold, from \$54.57/MWh in 2008 to a low of \$17/MWh in 2012 and remained low through 2020.
+This chart shows the volatility in the value for each MWh sold, from a high of \$54.57/MWh in 2008 to a low of \$17/MWh in 2012.
 The charts to the left show two major impacts to our revenue: declining retail load and declining wholesale revenue.
 You can read more about each of them in the explanation on revenues in Section 4.